adxsoft/docs-logseq-query-builder-plugin/README.md

 To install the plugin go to https://github.com/adxsoft/logseq-query-builder-plugin

-The plugin is an implementation of the functions of the online tool [_Logseq Advanced Query Builder_](https://adxsoft.github.io/logseqadvancedquerybuilder/).
-The underlying software for both the online tool and this plugin are shared so all commands work consistently.

-Currently plugins are not supported in the mobile versions of Logseq.
-However you can use the online tool to buid advanced queries from a mobile browser.
-See the FAQ at  for detailed instructions for using the online tool.

 ## logseq-query-builder-plugin
 - builds advanced logseq queries from [Simple Commands](#simple-commands) contained in a logseq code block.
 - Choosing **Advanced Query Builder** in the code blocks menu (right click on block's bullet)